 I couldn’t stand having some intimidating stranger demand that I swear to stuff, but I was supposed to make a good impression on her.
 And I hardly had a problem swearing to that.
 I put on my most solemn voice.
 “I swear before all the gods that I will not harm Yali,” I said.
 It probably didn’t sound completely sincere, because I hardly ever did anything solemn.
 But I was doing my best.
 I opened my hands to show that I wasn’t planning to hurt anyone, and added, “Look, I love her.
 There’s no way I could hurt her, it would tear me apart.”

 “Very well.”
 The Justicar held out her hand.
 I shook it.

 “I –” The Justicar shook her head slightly, as if she was trying to shake off some unpleasant thought.
 “My human name doesn’t matter here.
 Call me Justicar.”

 Travelling with Justicar was, at least, something new to be annoyed about.

 She mostly just sat there stiffly and watched us.
 Occasionally, she stepped in to work with Yali in mapping out the upcoming stars.
 To my annoyance, she actually seemed to understand the Codex better than Yali did!
-I couldn’t really be sure because I didn’t understand any of the technical stuff they were talking about, but every time they disagreed with each other, Yali seemed vague and confused while Justicar had a concise and specific description of everything.
-Yali was still more efficient at using the telescopes, but only because Justicar absolutely refused to use our extra, stolen copies.
+I couldn’t really be sure, because I didn’t understand it either, but every time they disagreed with each other, Yali seemed vague and confused while Justicar was concise and specific.
+Yali was still faster at using the telescopes, but only because Justicar refused to use our extra, stolen copies.
 She only used the one that was built into the star.
 Yali seemed happy enough to leave that one for Justicar and use the others herself.